 Agriculture Commissioner Steve Troxler sits down each week with Southern Farm Network’s Rhonda Garrison to discuss “Today’s Topic.”

-The 2012 N.C.
-State Fair opens Thursday.
-This year, there are new entertainers, new rides and new deep-fried foods, but also some new changes to the way competition livestock are housed.
+The 2013 N.C.
+State Fair starts Thursday.
+This year, there are new entertainers, new rides and new foods, but still plenty of the traditions people have come to expect.

-Click below to listen to the Commissioner and Rhonda talk about the State Fair and simple steps visitors can take to stay healthy.
+Click on the audio player below to listen to Commissioner Troxler and Rhonda talk about the N.C.
+State Fair.

 Southern Farm Network is a division of Curtis Media Group.